 - Picasso museum: the best artworks of Picasso.

 - Montjuic: see all the city, its countryside and the ocean from a vantage point.
-There is good view to the two industrial Barcelona port terminal.
+There is a good view of the two industrial Barcelona port terminal.

 - La Rambla: breathtaking promenade which connects the old Barcelona’s heart with Port to Placa de Catalunya.
 The famous street offers shops, cafes, lively food markets, street performers and here is situated the Gran Teatre del Liceu, the opera theater of Barcelona.

-- Barri Gotic: enjoy old-world experience in the narrow pavement streets with shops, galleries, restaurants and bars.
+- Barri Gotic: enjoy the old-world experience in the narrow pavement streets with shops, galleries, restaurants, and bars.
 Here you will find the Picasso museum and the Cathedral of Santa Eulalia.

-- La Pedrera: the last work of Antoni Gaudi before Sagrada Familia was made for Pere Mila Camps,property developer.
+- La Pedrera: the last work of Antoni Gaudi before Sagrada Familia was made for Pere Mila Camps, a property developer.

 - Barceloneta: situated across Port Vell, an ex-fishing port.
-Enjoy clean and sunny beach surrounded by houses in bright color.
+Enjoy a clean and sunny beach surrounded by houses in a bright colour.
 The gamblers can spend some time at the Gran Casino de Barcelona.